JakobHaeringer/BFMC_DriverlES_2023/README.md

 - [Software which needs to be flashed onto the vehicle and how to start the vehicle](#software-which-needs-to-be-flashed-onto-the-vehicle-and-how-to-start-the-vehicle)
 - [Network setup for the Raspberry Pi and the Nvidia Jetson TX2](#network-setup-for-the-raspberry-pi-and-the-nvidia-jetson-tx2)

+## What are the main capabilities this repository offers?

+The repository provides a comprehensive solution for autonomous vehicle perception and planning in the context of the Bosch Future Mobility Challenge (BFMC).
+It includes algorithms for lane detection, object detection, and behavior planning, which are essential for navigating a vehicle through a simulated environment or a physical track with various traffic scenarios.

+The primary functions and features include:
+1. **Lane Detection:** Utilizing computer vision techniques to identify lane markings from camera images, estimate the vehicle's position relative to the lane, and calculate the curvature of the road ahead.
+2. **Object Detection:** Employing a trained YOLOv5 neural network model to detect and classify objects such as cars, pedestrians, traffic signs, and traffic lights within the camera's field of view.
+3. **Behavior Planning:** Implementing an A* algorithm for route planning and a set of actions that dictate the vehicle's maneuvers based on sensor inputs, detected objects, and traffic rules.
+4. **Sensor Data Handling:** Processing data from wheel speed sensors and an Inertial Measurement Unit (IMU) to determine the vehicle's speed, orientation, and acceleration.
+5. **Traffic Light Detection:** Receiving and interpreting traffic light states from an environmental server to make informed decisions at intersections.
+6. **Serial Communication:** Managing communication between the Raspberry Pi and the STM32 microcontroller board to send actuation commands based on the planning algorithm's output.

+The repository is designed to work with both a simulated environment provided by the BFMC simulator and a physical setup with actual sensors and actuators.
+It leverages ROS (Robot Operating System) for handling inter-process communication and provides a robust framework for developing and testing autonomous driving algorithms.

 # Car setup
 ![Car setup](Pi_Platform/doc/source/images/car_setup.jpg)<br>
 *From left to right: STM Nucleo F401RE, Nvidia Jetson TX2, Raspberry Board Pi 4 Model B*<br>